sav-che/TL-2/Authors/Baglietto, Francesco {std. Bagl.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 251](https://www.biodiversitylibrary.org/item/103858#page/263/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 251](https://www.biodiversitylibrary.org/page/33264978) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Baglietto, Francesco {std.
 Bagl.}|first entry]] for this author

 ### Author

-\* Baglietto, Francesco (1826-1916), Italian physician and lichenologist, professional physician but dedicating much of his time to lichenology; some time lecturer in botany at the University of Genova, connected with the botanical department of the University 1839-1872; issuing, with G. de Notaris and V. de Cesati the Erbario crittogamico italiano 1858-1885. (*Bagl.*).
+\* Baglietto, Francesco (1826-1916), Italian physician and lichenologist, professional physician but dedicating much of his time to lichenology; some time lecturer in botany at the University of Genova, connected with the botanical department of the University 1839-1872; issuing, with G. de Notaris and V. de Cesati the Erbario crittogamico italiano 1858-1885.
+**Abbreviated name**: *Bagl.*

 #### Herbarium and types